enricostara/kotlin-cli-chat/README.md

 joining a topic already there, etc.

-The default implementation uses a filesystem-based communication protocol; therefore, a network file system could be used in a real-world scenario.
+The default implementation uses a filesystem-based communication protocol; therefore, a network file system could be used in an almost real scenario.

-It could also be that you decide as an exercise to fork this project to provide a more suitable server-based protocol.
+It could also be that you decide, as an exercise, to fork this project to provide a more suitable server-based protocol.
 It might be easy as I will keep the protocol implementation behind the interfaces and completely detachable from the application.